 Write in a Journal for Self-Care

-You can look back in your journal later to learn about yourself based on the appearance of your handwriting, the jumbled thoughts, and so much more.
+Any type of journaling provides self-care benefits, but a bullet journal offers some unique advantages.
+For one, the to-list and calendar sections help to organize your life and keep it in balance.
+Also, you can look back in your bullet journal later to learn about yourself based on the page layouts, habit trackers, collections, doodles, lettering, as well as the appearance of your scrawled handwriting, and so much more.
 You get to observe your own life, which can help you understand yourself far better, and maybe make needed changes.
 It’s a archive of your inner world.

 Empty Your Mind